rasg-affiliates/21cmSense/CONTRIBUTING.rst

 It is incredibly helpful to us when users report bugs, unexpected behaviour, or request features.
 You can do any one of these, or simply ask a question about how to use 21cmSense, by filing an issue `here <https://github.com/rasg-affiliates/21cmSense/issues/new>`_.
-When doing tjos, please try to be as succinct, but detailed, as possible, and use a "Minimum Working Example" whenever applicable.
+When doing this, please try to be as succinct, but detailed, as possible, and use a "Minimum Working Example" whenever applicable.

 Documentation improvements